lkodinsson/MARS/Basic/PHB.md

 #### Sickness

 Sickness is an effect that has multiple degrees, as specified by a number.
 This number is a penalty that you take to *all* of your rolls.
-Additionally, every day that passes while you are sick you lose health equal to half this sickness value, rounded up.
+Additionally, every day that passes while you are sick you lose health (after recovering health from resting, if applicable) equal to half this sickness value (rounded up).
+Stamina, mana, and endurance recovered during rests are also reduced by half this value (rounded up) to a minimum of one.

+For example: If you have a sickness of 3 and you take a long rest, you will recover 1 health, then lose 2.
+You will also recover 2 less stamina, mana, and endurance during that rest.

 Multiple sickness effects do not add their degree of effect together, instead only apply a penalty based on the strongest sickness effect.
 Multiple sources of sickness are still tracked separately.